 - Funding History

-- Funding for the SLAM project has been gradual but steady and has moved the project to its current state of readiness for groundbreaking in December of 2012:
+- Funding for the SLAM project has been gradual but steady and has moved the project to its current phase of construction.

 - $1.5M Land Purchase 2002 – completed

 - $7.5M Architectural Design 2008 – completed 2012

 - $18.5M Construction General Obligation Bond 2010 – completed